harsh2M/Password-Hashing-Encryption-System/README.md

 🏗️ Project Structure

 auth_project/
-│

 ├── password_manager.py   # Handles password hashing (bcrypt)

 ├── encryption.py         # Handles encryption/decryption (Fernet)

 ├── database.json         # Simple JSON database

 ├── app.py                # Main CLI application

 ⚙️ Installation
-Clone or download the project
+>>Clone or download the project

-Install dependencies:
+>>Install dependencies:
 pip install bcrypt cryptography

 ▶️ Usage

-Run the application:
+->Run the application:

-python app.py
+->python app.py

-Available Options:
+->Available Options:

-Register a new user
+->Register a new user

-Login with existing credentials
+->Login with existing credentials

-Store a secret (encrypted)
+->Store a secret (encrypted)

-View stored secret (decrypted)
+->View stored secret (decrypted)

 🔑 How It Works
 Password Security

 Passwords are hashed using bcrypt

 Each password is salted automatically

 Stored hashes cannot be reversed

 Encryption

 User secrets are encrypted using Fernet

 Requires a secret key for decryption

 ⚠️ Important Notes

-Passwords are not recoverable (by design)
+-Passwords are not recoverable (by design)

-If the encryption key is lost → encrypted data is unrecoverable If the key is leaked → all encrypted data is exposed
+-If the encryption key is lost → encrypted data is unrecoverable

+-If the key is leaked → all encrypted data is exposed

 🚧 Limitations (Learning Project)
-Uses JSON instead of a real database
+->Uses JSON instead of a real database

-No password strength validation
+->No password strength validation

-No rate limiting or brute-force protection
+->No rate limiting or brute-force protection

-Encryption key handling is basic
+->Encryption key handling is basic